XFactHD/ModDepExtract/README.md

   - The given list most not contain spaces
   - optional, only available when `--extract_ats` is set
 - `--extract_mixins`: If true, Mixin configurations will be extracted from the mod JARs and listed per JAR in a separate `mixins.html` (optional)
+- `--mixin_decompiler`: Provide the path to a ForgeFlower decompiler JAR (optional)
+  - If not provided, a JAR with the name "forgeflower-1.5.498.29.jar" is expected to be in the applications run directory
+  - Usage of FernFlower or other forks of FernFlower may or may not provide satisfactory results
+  - If a custom path is provided but the JAR can't be found, a warning will be logged
+  - If the decompiler is not found, an info will be logged and the Mixin targets will not be resolved
 - `--extract_coremods`: If true, JS coremod configurations will be extracted from the mod JARs and listed per JAR in a separate `coremods.html` (optional)
 - `--dark`: Enable dark mode for the generated web page (optional)
 - `--open_result`: If true, the resulting web page will be opened automatically in the default browser (optional)